Scuba diving inBaa Atoll

-If you have a late flight arrival or if the transfer to your final destination is not available immediately, there are a number of accommodation options in Male itself.
-Alternatively, Hulhumale next to the airport is a good option, with affordable accommodation and hotel bars serving alcohol which is prohibited in the capital or on local non-resort islands.
+If you have a late flight arrival or the transfer to your final destination is not available immediately, you can stay in Male or Hulhumale next to the airport where there are affordable accommodation and hotel bars serving alcohol which is prohibited in the capital or on local non-resort islands.

 During the manta ray season, liveaboards plan itineraries that include Baa Atoll in order to take advantage of the fantastic experiences on offer at Hanifaru Bay.
 However, we highly recommend joining one of the Manta Trust’s expeditions.
 These trips provide guests with an opportunity to get involved with their research and gain a deeper insight into the incredible marine life of Baa Atoll.

 Seasons and weather in Baa Atoll

 The Maldives experience a tropical monsoonal climate, with two distinct seasons; the northeast monsoon (dry season) and southwest monsoon (wet season).
 Temperatures can range from 25-31°C, with an average year-round temperature around 27°C. Water temperatures are also relatively constant throughout the year at 26-29°C.

 The dry season usually brings blue skies and calm winds - perfect weather for a topical holiday.
 The season runs from January to April with the transition shoulder periods arriving earlier in December or continuing into May.
 The change to the wet season is usually signified by a wet spell of three or more consecutive days of rainfall along with a shift in wind direction.

 Southwest monsoon, May – November